 Work on a new creative skill

 Have you always wanted to learn an instrument?
 Have a go at digital art?
 Or get to grips with the basics of drawing?
 Head over to YouTube and check out a tutorial for beginners, as there’s never been a better time to learn a new skill.

 And finally, start a journal

 Your thoughts, feelings, ideas and creative dreams – it’s not always easy to keep track of them.
-But starting a journal will help you focus your creativity and channel it into the right areas.
+But starting a journal or a dream board will help you focus your creativity and channel it into the right areas.
 Even if you just doodle, sketch and write short poems, when it comes to pursuing your creativity, there are no rules!